AdobeDocs/workfront.es-ES/help/quicksilver/administration-and-setup/set-up-workfront/organizational-setup/deactivate-a-company.md

 1. Seleccione una o varias compañías que desea desactivar o reactivar.
 1. Haga clic en **[!UICONTROL Editar]**.<!--MAKE THIS A SEPARATE NUMBERED LINE<span class="preview">In the Preview environment, disable the **[!UICONTROL Is Active]** option to deactivate it, or enable the option to activate it.</span>-->
-1. &#x200B;<!--In the Production environment, -->Para una sola compañía, deshabilite la opción **[!UICONTROL Está activo]** para desactivarla o habilite la opción para activarla.
+1. Para una sola compañía, deshabilite la opción **[!UICONTROL Está activo]** para desactivarla o habilite la opción para activarla. <!--ADD TO THE FRONT OF THIS SENTENCE In the Production environment, -->

    O